KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 ## Storing and querying CTypes

-As of the [KILT runtime 1.9.0][kilt-runtime-1.9.0], you can query CTypes directly from any KILT archive node!
+As of the [KILT runtime 1.9.0][kilt-runtime-1.9.0], you can query CTypes directly from any KILT archive node.

 After creating a CType, its full content is only included in the blockchain block history and its hash and creation block number anchored to the blockchain state.

-To query the full content of a CType, use its hash to look up the creation block number and use that to query any KILT archive node for the extrinsic information about the CType creation.
+To query the full content of a CType, use its hash to look up the creation block number, and use that to query any KILT archive node for the extrinsic information about the CType.

 The returned information includes the whole CType, which is now available for the user to, for example, verify credentials against it.